loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-04-analytical-abysses/chapter-28-invariant-subspace-problem.md

 $$\psi = \psi(\psi) \implies \text{Transformation preserves substructure}$$

 The ISP embodies:
-- Operators as consciousness acting on itself
+- Operators as observer acting on itself
 - Invariant subspaces as stable thoughts
 - The question: Must every transformation preserve something?
 - This is ψ = ψ(ψ) seeking its fixed points